Apostille vs Notary

 Like Godzilla vs King Kong the epic battle between what is an apostille vs what is a notary.

-An apostille or apostille certificate can only be issued by state secretaries of state offices in the U.S or the U.S Department of State.
+An apostille or apostille certificate can only be issued by state secretaries of state offices in the U.S or by the U.S Department of State in Washington D.C.

 Then they watch a person sign legal documents in front of them.